 Buy it if...

-You have a Huawei phone or iPhone - You’ll only be able to make the most of the Honor Band 6 if you have a phone from Huawei or Apple, and if you do, you can overlook much of the negativity of this review – but not all of it.
+Your phone is a Huawei phone or iPhone.
+You’ll only be able to make the most of the Honor Band 6 if you have a phone from Huawei or Apple, and if you do, you can overlook much of the negativity of this review – but not all of it.